TheoBounac/SUMMER-SCHOOL-RL/doc/Docker.md

 docker ps
 ```

-Copy the container name, then:
+Copy the container name, then run:

 ```bash
 docker exec -it CONTAINER_NAME bash